California enacts law allowing nurses to perform some abortions

 Some of those measures appeared designed to stand as challenges to Roe v.
 Wade, the 1973 U.S. Supreme Court decision that made abortion legal.

-Enacting freer access to abortion in a large state like California could eventually influence court cases involving more restrictive laws in other states, said Margaret Crosby, an American Civil Liberties Union attorney who worked with backers of the bill in the state Assembly.

-Recent polls by the Gallup organization and the Pew Research Center showed that most Americans opposed overturning Roe v.
+Recent polls by the Gallup organization and the Pew Research Center show that most Americans oppose overturning Roe v.
 Wade.
 A Pew poll published in January of 1,502 adults found that 63 percent believed the decision should not be overturned, versus 29 percent who thought it should be.

-Reporting by Sharon Bernstein and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Cynthia Johnston, Gunna Dickson and Peter Cooney
+Reporting by Sharon Bernstein and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Cynthia Johnston and Gunna Dickson